UNCLASSIFIED (U)

 a.
 (U) Informing Individual of Intent to Revoke Visa:

-(1) (U) You must notify the individual of the intent to revoke a visa if such notification is practicable.
+(1) (U) Notify the individual of the intent to revoke a visa if such notification is practicable.
 The notice of intent to revoke a visa affords the individual the opportunity to demonstrate why the visa should not be revoked.
 An after-the-fact notice that the visa has already been revoked is not sufficient unless prior notice of intent to revoke was not practicable.

 (2) (U) A prior notification of intent to revoke a visa would not be practicable if, for instance, you do not know the whereabouts of the individual, or if the individual's departure is believed to be imminent.
 In cases where the individual can be contacted and travel is not imminent, prior notice of intent to revoke the visa is normally required, unless you have reason to believe that a notice of this type would prompt the individual to attempt immediate travel to the United States.

 b.
-(U) Physical Cancellation of Visa: If a decision to revoke the visa is reached after the case has been reviewed, you must print or stamp the word "REVOKED" in large block letters across the face of the visa.
-You must also date and sign this action.
+(U) Physical Cancellation of Visa: If a decision to revoke the visa is reached after the case has been reviewed, print or stamp the word "REVOKED" in large block letters across the face of the visa.
+Also date and sign this action.
 If you are at a post other than the one where the visa was issued, the title and location of your post should be written below the signature.

 d.
 Unavailable